 What You Need to Know Before Buying a Vacation Home Rental in Kona, Hawaii

 Are you considering buying a vacation home in Kailua-Kona, Hawaii?
-First, let me say that owning a vacation rental is currently one of the best investments you can make.
-You get a home that will most likely appreciate in the years to come, after a drastic, 30 plus percent market drop.
+First, let me say that buying a vacation rental is currently one of the best investments you can make.
+You get a home that will most likely appreciate in the years to come and a place of your own to enjoy paradise with family and friends.
 In Kailua-Kona Hawaii, successful vacation rentals can maintain average occupancy rates of 80% year round, generating cash flow that far exceeds a long term rental.
-I do not know of any other place in the United States that can match that.
-By owning a vacation home in Kona you also have a place to enjoy with family and friends.
+There aren't many other places in the United States that can match those occupancy rates.

 Not all Vacation Home Rentals are Successful:

 Before you run out and start looking for a vacation home to buy, here's a word of caution.
 Not all vacation home rentals are successful.
 That's right, after 15 years of experience selling, owning and managing vacation rentals in Hawaii, I have seen vacation homes that sat empty, causing negative monthly cash flow.
 I have also seen homes that are booked almost every day year round with hardly a gap between groups.
 I have owned rentals that were initially, unsuccessful and after making the necessary changes, they turned into top producers.
 Just like every other business, there is a formula for success which is usually developed through trial and error.
 Fortunately, I have a successful formula and am happy to share my knowledge and vacation rental ownership experience with you.
 As your Realtor, I can help you find a vacation home or condo that you will not only enjoy, but also benefit from it's strong production as an investment.

 Here are a Few Tips to Help you Find the Perfect Vacation Home Rental in Kona Hawaii: